erkyrath/bloggor/README.md

 (as shown).

-When you rebuild a page, the script automatically rebuilds pages that mention it as well.
-So the indexes should always be correct.
+When you rebuild a page, the script automatically rebuilds pages that mention it.
+So if you rebuild an entry page, the tags, history, and RSS feed pages will be updated as well.
+This ensures that the blog indexes are always complete.

 However, this dependency feature only looks at files that exist.
 It can't tell if you *delete* a page, or delete tags from a page.
-So if you do anything like that, re-run it with `-a` just in case.
+So if you do anything like that, re-run the script with `-a`.
+You might want to run with `-a` once a month just in case.

 ## How it works